blfcweb/biggestlittlefc.github.io/events/panels.md

 ## What are panels?

-Panels are activities put on by con attendees, that ranges from a mini classes, where you can learn awesome new things from experts.
-To togethers, where you can do anything from golf to karaoke with others!
+Panels are activities put on by con attendees, that range from mini classes, where you can learn awesome new things from experts.
+To get-togethers, where you can do anything from golf to karaoke with others!

 </div>
 </div>